Projected subgradient methods for paraconvex optimization: Application to robust low-rank matrix recovery: Fundamental properties of paraconvex functions and optimization

 In what follows, we investigate several properties and characterizations of the class of $\nu$-paraconvex functions.
 First, similar to the convex case, we observe that $\nu$-paraconvex functions exhibit local Lipschitz continuity.
-Although this property was proven in \cite{jourani1996subdifferentiability,jourani1996open} under the assumptions of local boundedness or continuity, we establish here that $\nu$-paraconvex functions are locally bounded, thereby directly satisfying the local Lipschitz continuity property. \begin{prop}[{\bf Locally bounded and Lipschitz properties}] Let $\func{h}{\R^n}{\R}$ be a $\nu$-paraconevex function for some $\nu\in (0,1]$ and constant $\rho\ge 0$ on a convex set $S\subseteq \R^n$.
-Then the following assertions hold: \begin{itemize} \item[(a)] The function $h$ is locally bounded on $\interior S$. \item[(b)] The function $h$ is locally Lipschitz on $\interior S$. \end{itemize} \end{prop}
+Consequently, their Clarke's subdifferential is well defined and nonempty at interior points of their domain; see \cite[Proposition 2.1.2]{clarke1990optimization}.
+Although this property was proven in \cite{jourani1996subdifferentiability,jourani1996open} under the assumptions of local boundedness or continuity, we establish here that $\nu$-paraconvex functions are locally bounded, thus directly satisfying the local Lipschitz continuity property. \begin{thm}[{\bf Locally bounded and Lipschitz properties}] Let $\func{h}{\R^n}{\Rinf}$ be a proper $\nu$-paraconevex function on a convex set $S\subseteq \dom(h)$ with $\nu\in (0,1]$ and constant $\rho> 0$.
+Then the following assertions hold: \begin{enumerate}[label=(\alph*)] \item The function $h$ is locally bounded on $\interior S$; \item The function $h$ is locally Lipschitz on $\interior S$. \end{enumerate} \end{thm} \begin{proof} \ref{thm:paralip-1} Let $\bar{x} \in \interior S$.
+There exists $\epsilon>0$ such that $P:=\{x\in \R^n : \|x-\bar{x}\|_{\infty} \leq \epsilon\}\subseteq S.$ Clearly, polyhedral $P$ has $2^n$ vertexes.
+Assume that $E$ is the set of all vertices of the polyhedral $P$ and $M:=\max_{x\in E}h(x).$ Let $x\in P$.
+Then, thanks to the Minkowski-Weyl representation \cite[Proposition 3.2.2]{bertsekas2003convex} and extension of Caratheodory's theorem \cite[Theorem 1.22]{bertsekas2003convex}, there exist scalars $\lambda_j\in [0,1]$ and vertices $x^j\in E$, $j=1,2\ldots,n+1$, such that \(x = \sum_{j=1}^{n+1} \lambda_j x^j\) and \(\sum_{j=1}^{n+1} \lambda_j =1.\) Using approximate Jensen’s inequality \cite[Lemma 2.1]{van2022variational}, we deduce